The above cartoon was produced by an anonymous cartoonist.

 10-28-07.
 I visited an area further north in the Pearl.
 There's a ridge up there that I was hoping would have trees providing good views out over the swamp.
 There are some pines on the ridge that look promising.
 Pines are pitchy and brittle according to the experts, but I might give one of them a try.

 10-29-07.
-Due to a busy day in the office, I didn't make it out in the field today.
-After the hike yesterday and the kayak ride on Friday, I feel like I'm starting to get back into shape.
+After the hike yesterday and the kayak ride on Friday, I feel like I’m starting to get back into shape.
 The thought of a trek deep into the Pearl seemed intimidating a few days ago, but I should be ready for one this week.

 10-30-07.
 On the way out of Stennis last night, I was sad to see a